Enjoy 2 days of music and fun at Bayfront Festival Park in Duluth's Canal Park area, on the shores of beautiful Lake Superior.

 Derek Charles Johnson is a Christ-follower, worship leader, blogger, and songwriter residing in Spring Hill, Tennessee.
 His musical style blends acoustic-driven and synth-laden melodies alongside warm, rich vocals.
-His newest single "Pray" will be available for streaming and download January 2019.
+His newest single "Pray" will be available for streaming and download in 2019.

 Derek’s entry into music and ministry was not typical.
 Born and raised in Duluth, Minnesota, he first attended school to become a pharmacist.
 After several years working in healthcare, he realized God had been placing a burden on his heart for ministry.
 In 2009, he went back to school to focus on a worship minister degree.
 Upon graduating, Derek spent 7 years on staff as a worship pastor in South Dakota.
 During that time, he recorded his first full-length album “Carry On” with producer Tommee Profitt (Capitol CMG).
 The album has led to several opportunities to lead worship and perform in live settings including music festivals and various churches across the country.

 Now having moved to Tennessee, Derek and his family are following a call they believe God has placed on their hearts.
 Derek states, “My goal is to tell people about the love of Jesus and use music as a way to draw people to Him.
 After being in vocational ministry, I believe God is calling me to step out in faith and use the opportunities I have to point to Him.”

 Derek is gearing up to release new music soon, having recorded several individual singles with producer Jay Speight (Bottle Rockit Productions).
 "I know every artist says this, but I believe these new songs are the best work I've done and I've asked God to bring about His perfect will throughout this process.
 I cannot wait to release these songs and am excited about the doors God is opening!"

 A group of like-minded musicians united by a small country church in Mahtowa, MN playing foot-stompin', hoot-n-holler country gospel music and more.